N-Ganesh/CPU-Scheduling-Algorithms/README.md

-Shortest Job First included in the repo contains string comparision to avoid modification of already modified values with same burst time
+Shortest Job First included in the repo contains string comparision to avoid modification of already modified values when multiple processes hold same burst time

 An alternate Approach instead of using stringstream is available in the repo that uses an integer array to keep track of indices